openedx/docs.openedx.org/source/community/release_notes/redwood/sidebar_nav.rst

 These in-progress icons serve to convey to the learner what sections or subsections they have in-progress as well as how much content they've completed for each section or subsection at a glance.

-.. _view to a unit in another section of the course: https://openedx.atlassian.net/wiki/spaces/OEPM/pages/4264263692/How-to+View+course+sections+from+the+navigation+sidebar
-.. _collapse the sidebar navigation: https://openedx.atlassian.net/wiki/spaces/OEPM/pages/4264722448/How-to+Collapse+and+expand+the+navigation+sidebar